o3de/o3de.org/content/docs-snapshot/userguide/gems-system-gem-multiplayer-cvars.md

 Specifies the CA Certificate file \(PEM format\) for a secure network connection when the `FileDataSoruce` is used as a certificate manager\.
 This setting overrides any previously configured values in `FileDataSource`\.
 This value must be set on the client when trying to join a `GridSession` using encryption\.
 This setting is disabled in release builds\.

 **gm\_netsec\_verify\_client**
 Enables client verification\.
 If not enabled, only the server is authenticated\.
 Must be set on the host of a `GridSession`\.
-The default is `false`\.
+The default is `0`, disabled\.

 **gm\_disconnectDetection**
 Sets whether disconnect detection is enabled for a particular `GridSession`\.
 Must be set on the host of `GridSession`\.
 If disconnect detection is enabled, clients that do not respond to inquiries within the timeout window are disconnected\.
-The default is `true`\.
+The default is `1`, enabled\.

 **gm\_disconnectDetectionRttThreshold**
 A RTT threshold, in milliseconds, that specifies the time after which a connection is dropped when there is no response\.
 The default is `500`\.